scikit-hep/hist/docs/user-guide/axes.rst

 .. py:function:: hist.axis.Regular(..., circular=True)
    :noindex:

-   This wraps around, so that out-of-range values map back into the valid range circularly.
+   This wraps around, so that out-of-range values map back into the valid range in a circular fashion.

 Regular axis: Transforms
 """"""""""""""""""""""""